modelflows/modelflowsapp/_research/ai-models/air-pollution/2026_air_pollution.md

 ## References

-Jian Li, Soledad Le Clainche, and collaborators.
+Jiannan Li, Soledad Le Clainche, and collaborators.
 A Robust Cross-Efficiency DEA Model with Undesirable Outputs for Urban Energy Efficiency Evaluation.
 Manuscript in preparation.